johnsondal/UWCavasLIb/README.md

 The solution file contains two products;
 * CanvasData - Library
-* CanvasWebHarness - Implements the library and can be used to demonstrate and test implemented functions.
+* WebTestHarness - Implements the library and can be used to demonstrate and test implemented functions.
 Extremly Basic!

 #### The following are important Canvas conventations.